National Infection Prevention and Control Manual

 Staff should promote respiratory and cough hygiene helping those who need assistance with this, for example elderly and children, providing patients with tissues, plastic bags for used tissues and hand hygiene facilities as necessary.

-Further information can be found in the cough etiquette/respiratory hygiene literature review.
+Further information can be found in the Respiratory and cough hygiene literature review.

 Before undertaking any care task or procedure staff should assess any likely exposure to blood and/or body fluids and ensure PPE is worn that provides adequate protection against the risks associated with the procedure or task being undertaken.